 Our mission at Tiny Fry is to give parents the best possible advice and support and we often partner with companies that aim to do the same.
 Some links in this post may be from our partners.
 For more information, check out our affiliate disclosure.

 If you're wondering how to make homemade clay, then you've come to the right spot.

 Below we share 10 different but equally awesome recipes for making it at home.
 All you need are a few basic ingredients and you're good to go—it's super easy.

 Depending on what you want to craft, you might prefer porcelain clay over salt dough clay.
 Or maybe you want to try making clay out of bread!

-Read on for all the deets on making homemade clay!
+Read on for all the details on making homemade clay!

-Instructables has an awesome tutorial on how to make salt dough clay.
+Instructables has a great tutorial on how to make salt dough clay.